-Businesses used to import their workers from nearby countries or from their country's colonies.
+Businesses used to import their workers from nearby countries or from their country’s colonies.
 Because of outsourcing, businesses can now hire both skilled and unskilled workers from any country in the world.
-When the local workforce lack the skills required to do the job well, businesses can always look for skilled labor in other countries.
+When the local workforce lacks the skills required to do the job well, businesses can always look for skilled labor in other countries.
 They can hire them either as immigrant workers or as remote employees managed by an offshore company.

 #2 Outsourcing blurred the lines drawn by cultural and language barriers and geographical boundaries.

 Globalization brought businesses from different countries together.
 While one business provides skilled labor, the other pays for services rendered.
 This also brought together people from different cultures.
 They may speak English to communicate, but one group will always be speaking it as a second language.

 Outsourcing staff often work with colleagues who have a different background than them, but the conflict that arises also lead to a greater understanding of each other’s life experiences, the values they adhere to, and the challenges they continually face.
 There will always be a few misunderstandings now and then, but the younger generation that works in outsourcing have a more expanded worldview because of their job.